indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 > In any value stream, there is always a direction of flow, and there is always one and only one constraint; any improvement not made at that constraint is an illusion.

-An example from a technology value stream is _environment creation_.
+An example from a technology value stream is *environment creation*.
-If it takes hours to set up a testing environment, any improvements we do to work that happens before it in a value stream is an illusion.
+If it takes hours to set up a testing environment, any improvements we do to work that happens before it in a value stream is an illusion. // draw diagram
 For instance, if we reduce our build time from 10 to 3 minutes, we get faster builds.
 But nothing gets done faster overall.
 Environment creation is still a blocker.
 What's worse, WIP is increased.
 New builds pile up even faster now, waiting to be deployed to the test environment.
-Since environment creation is blocking new work form passing through, steps that should happen after are starved of work.
+Since environment creation is blocking new work form passing through, steps that should happen after are starved of work (image of a dam).
 We should find the _single_ constraint in our value stream and deal with it.

 ## 2. Principles of Feedback